 Each rotation has its own patient mix and complements each other.
 Throughout training, residents have a full and complementary experience in both academic and private practice environments, as well as opportunities in clinical and basic science research.

 Weekly didactic conferences include Selected Readings Conference, where all the major areas of Plastic Surgery are discussed in a one-year cycle, and Case Conference where the residents present actual surgical cases of interest with a review of the literature and possible treatment options.
 Monthly conferences include Journal Club, in which four to six articles are selected, distributed and then discussed; Indications Conference, and Morbidity/Mortality Conference.
 The series of rounds and conferences have been developed to assure residents in the program are educated in the broad scope of Plastic Surgery.

-The Division supports a staffed laboratory and residents are encouraged to participate.
+The Division supports participation in basic and clinical research throughout residency.
 Residents are also encouraged to attend at least one national or regional meeting per year; residents presenting papers at pre-approved meetings will have all reasonable expenses covered by the Division.
 Time away at these educational conferences does not count toward that resident's allocation of vacation time.